COHRINT/Robot-Setup/README.md

 9. Plug the new Ubuntu 16 eMMC chip normally into an odroid.
 Attach a serial console to that odroid and your computer.
 Apply power to the odroid.
 On your computer run:
 $ sudo screen /dev/ttyUSB0 115200n81 (check a screen commands cheatsheet for more help with screen)

-If an error such as ttyUSB0 does not exist appears, your computer may have a differnt name instead of /dev/ttyUSB0 so replace that with the name that your computer assigns to the uart device - to find that simply plug in the device and run $ dmesg |tail and look for a /dev/tty... name that the kernel assigns it
+If an error such as /dev/ttyUSB0 does not exist appears, your computer may have a differnt name instead of /dev/ttyUSB0 so replace that with the name that your computer assigns to the uart device - to find that simply plug in the device and run $ dmesg |tail and look for a /dev/tty... name that the kernel assigns it (/dev/ttyACMx /dev/ttyUSBx are the most common)

-If you get [screen is terminating] unplug and replug the serial USB from your computer and, in a new terminal, try running the command again.
+If the error [screen is terminating] appears, unplug and replug the serial USB from your computer and, in a new terminal, try running the command again.

-10) You should see a terminal "odroid login: " *Login as the user "odroid"*.
+10) You should see a terminal "odroid login: " Login as the user: *odroid*, password: *odroid*.
 (If you see no output on the terminal, try pressing enter a few times.)

 LOGINS:
 - User: **odroid**, Password: **odroid**